kpzoo/robust-coalescent-design/README.md

 1) The ellipseFish.m produces design (uncertainty) ellipses for 2 parameter skyline coalescent processes.
 2) The probSampleSquare.m examines a square wave robust design problem as detailed in the supporting text of the manuscript.
 3) All other m files are dependencies.
-4) Code depends on partitions and notBoxPlot packages from Matlab file exchange.
-Included here.
+4) Code depends on intpartitions and notBoxPlot packages from Matlab file exchange.
+Included here as subfolders.